-- vitamin D fortified food products, like orange juice and cereal
+- vitamin D-fortified food products, such as orange juice and cereal

-If you adhere to a vegan or vegetarian diet, there’s a chance you’re not getting enough vitamin D.
+If you follow a vegan or vegetarian diet, there’s a chance you’re not getting enough vitamin D.

 Darker skin tone

-People who have darker skin have greater amounts of melanin, a natural pigment that gives skin its color.
-Melanin reduces vitamin D production in the skin.
+This disparity may be because people who have darker skin have greater amounts of melanin, a natural pigment that gives skin its color.
+Melanin appears to inhibit vitamin D production in the skin (

-If you are concerned about your vitamin D production from sun exposure, talk with your doctor about what you can do.
-It’s also important to add more foods rich in vitamin D to your diet.
+If you are concerned about your vitamin D production from sun exposure, talk with a healthcare professional about what you can do.
+It’s also important to add more foods rich in vitamin D to your diet, such as (

-Studies published in The Journal of Nutrition and the The Journal of the American Osteopathic Association both found that people living in northern latitudes, such as the northern half of the United States may be more likely to have lower vitamin D levels.
+Studies have shown that people living in northern latitudes, such as the northern half of the United States, may be more likely to have lower vitamin D levels (

 If the area where you live gets less sun, you may need to spend more time outside to increase your sun exposure.

 A link exists between vitamin D deficiency and people with a body mass index (BMI) of 30 or higher.
-People who are obese may need to absorb more vitamin D than people of average weight in order to reach recommended nutrient levels.
+Compared to people with a moderate weight, people with obesity may need to absorb more vitamin D to reach recommended nutrient levels (

 Age can contribute to vitamin D deficiency.
-As you get older, your skin becomes less efficient at synthesizing vitamin D. Older adults also tend to limit time in the sun and may eat diets with insufficient amounts of vitamin D.
+As you get older, your skin becomes less efficient at producing vitamin D. Older adults also tend to limit their time in the sun and may eat diets with insufficient amounts of vitamin D (

 - aching bones